Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 12. Do Not Forget Dental Hygiene

-Brushing your Collie’s teeth twice a week should help keep its dental hygiene in check.
-Buy a specifically designed toothbrush with soft bristles, an angled handle, and multiple heads so that it can reach all the nooks in your dog’s mouth.
+Brushing your Collie’s teeth twice a week should help keep their dental hygiene in check.
+Buy a specifically designed toothbrush for dogs with soft bristles, an angled handle, and multiple heads so that it can reach all the nooks in your dog’s mouth.

-Do not use human-grade toothpaste for your dog, as it contains fluoride and xylitol, which are toxic for dogs.
+Do not use human-grade toothpaste for your dog, as it contains fluoride and might contain xylitol, which is toxic for dogs.
 You can buy dog toothpaste in delicious flavors, like chicken, peanut butter, and beef.

 Try different combinations to see which your dog likes best.
 Establish a tooth brushing routine to get them used to the process.